denoland/std/README.md

 ## Contributing

+**NOTE: This repository was unarchived and synced on Feb, 1st, 2021.
+If you already had it cloned, we suggest to do a fresh clone to avoid git conflicts.**

 deno_std is a loose port of [Go's standard library](https://golang.org/pkg/).
 When in doubt, simply port Go's source code, documentation, and tests.
 There are many times when the nature of JavaScript, TypeScript, or Deno itself justifies